-- 15. The Committee permits a transition period until the end of 1997, starting from the final release of this Amendment, before the standardised approach and the internal models approach will become effective for calculating market risk capital.
-However, national authorities will have the right to implement the Amendment earlier.
-Banks that wish to use their internal models will be required, during the transition period, to adapt their models to incorporate the general criteria and to use the parameters specified in this Amendment when calculating their regulatory capital requirements.
-They should also be able to participate in a testing exercise which would provide supervisory authorities with additional information and comfort with the results produced.
-Until such time as the national authority chooses to implement the capital charges for market risk, the risks from positions covered by the market risk package will continue to be subject to the present capital charges laid down in the 1988 Accord. - Banks will on a transitional basis be free to use a combination of the standardised measurement method and the internal models approach to measure their market risks.
-As a general rule, any such "partial" models should cover a complete risk category (e.g., interest rate risk or foreign exchange risk), i.e., a combination of the two methods will not be permitted within the same risk category.6 However, as most banks are at present still implementing or further improving their risk management models, the Committee believes that banks should be given even within risk categories some flexibility in including all their operations on a worldwide basis; this flexibility will be subject to approval by the national authority and reviewed by the Committee in the future (supervisory authorities will take precautions against "cherry-picking" between the standardised approach and the models approach within a risk factor category).
-Banks which adopt the modelling alternative for any single risk category will be expected over time to include all their operations subject to the exceptions mentioned below and to move towards a comprehensive model (i.e., one which captures all market risk categories).
+- 15. Until such time as the national authority chooses to implement the capital charges for market risk, the risks from positions covered by the market risk package will continue to be subject to the present capital charges laid down in the Basel Capital Framework. - Banks will on a transitional basis be free to use a combination of the standardised measurement method and the internal models approach to measure their market risks.
+As a general rule, any such "partial" models should cover a complete risk category (e.g. interest rate risk or foreign exchange risk), i.e. a combination of the two methods will not be permitted within the same risk category.6 However, as most banks are at present still implementing or further improving their risk management models, the Committee believes that banks should be given - even within risk categories - some flexibility in including all their operations on a worldwide basis; this flexibility will be subject to approval by the national authority and reviewed by the Committee in the future (supervisory authorities will take precautions against "cherry-picking" between the standardised approach and the models approach within a risk factor category).
+Banks which adopt the modelling alternative for any single risk category will be expected over time to include all their operations subject to the exceptions mentioned below and to move towards a comprehensive model (i.e. one which captures all market risk categories).
 Banks which adopt a model will not be permitted, save in exceptional circumstances, to revert to the standardised approach.
-Notwithstanding these general principles, even banks using comprehensive models to measure their market risk may still incur risks in positions which are not captured by their internal trading risk management models,7 for example, in remote locations, in minor currencies or in negligible business areas.8 Any such risks that are not included in a model should be separately measured and reported using the methodologies described in A.1-5.
+Notwithstanding these general principles, even banks using comprehensive models to measure their market risk may still incur risks in positions which are not captured by their internal trading risk management models,7 for example, in remote locations, in minor currencies or in negligible business areas.8 Any such risks that are not included in a model should be separately measured and reported using the methodologies described in A.1-5. - 17.
+At the present juncture, at least, the Committee has not set a time limit for the transition to comprehensive models although individual member countries may decide to do so.
+In the meantime, banks whose models do not capture all their market risks will be subject to the standardised measurement method for the risks not captured and the Committee will monitor the situation to prevent possible regulatory arbitrage that may arise from using a combination of the standardised and internal models approaches.
+Moreover, the supervisory authorities of banks moving towards the models approach will wish to be reassured that